-7.11.
-Appropriate meals and refreshments will be available for council meetings, council committee meetings, Councillor briefings, approved meetings and engagements, and official council functions as approved by the General Manager.
+- 7.12.
+Appropriate refreshments will be available for council meetings, council committee meetings, councillor briefings, approved meetings and engagements, and official council functions as approved by the General Manager. - 7.13.
+As an indicative guide for the standard of refreshments to be provided at council related meetings, the General Manager must be mindful of Part B Monetary Rates of the NSW Crown Employees (Public Service Conditions of Employment) Reviewed Award 2009, as adjusted annually.